markanewman/DoTheThing/KeyVaultSSL/README.md

 	 * The key vault name
 	 * The certficate name
 	 * The [resource group name](#app-service-names) for the app service
 	 * The service plan name.
+   * Run the PowerShell script
    ```{ps1}
    Login-AzureRmAccount
    Set-AzureRmContext -SubscriptionName "{{subscription name}}"